HenryCNH/Deep-Learning-Project---Crowd-Counting/README.md

 # Deep-Learning-Project---Crowd-Counting

 This is a deep learning model for counting how many people in each image in a mall.
-It used CNN as the base model.
+The images were captured in a fixed camera with fixed angle.
+This project adopts CNN as the base model.

-# Dataset Description
+## Dataset Description
 Please go to the link below to download the dataset: https://www.kaggle.com/datasets/fmena14/crowd-counting There are 2 datasets used in this project.
 One is a numpy file containing all 2000 image data, the second one contains labels that represent the number of people in each image in a CSV file.